NicosNicolaou16/Libraries-Plugins-Version-Catalogs-Example/README.md

 # Libraries Plugins Version Catalogs Example

 This project is an empty project and it is related to an article on Medium for the new way of dependencies "Version Catalogs".
 In this project, the Android Developer can find most of common libraries and plugins for you Android project.
 Check the article below

+# Versioning
 Target SDK version: 35 <br />
 Minimum SDK version: 28 <br />
 Kotlin version: 2.1.0 <br />